No win no fee - employment and discrimination law advice

 Payment on an hourly rate

 A solicitor’s hourly rate usually reflects their level of experience and seniority.
-Paying a solicitor on an hourly rate to deal with the whole of a claim in the Tribunal is the most traditional method of funding.
+Paying a solicitor on an hourly rate to deal with the whole of a claim in the tribunal or court is the most traditional method of funding.
 It secures you comprehensive assistance from day one, but you will need to consider whether the cost of proceeding with a claim outweighs the value of it.
-Typically speaking, a claim for unfair dismissal will cost at least £3,000 plus VAT and associated costs, such as barristers and Tribunal fees.
-If your claim far exceeds this value, and you are prepared to accept the risk that it may not succeed, then this could be a good method of funding for you.
-You should however be aware that only in a small minority of cases are legal costs recoverable from your opponent.
+Typically speaking, a claim for unfair dismissal will cost at least £3,000 plus VAT and associated costs, such as barristers and tribunal fees.
+Fees in civil claims can exceed this amount.
+However, if your claim far exceeds the value of the estimated fees to be incurred and you are prepared to accept the risk that it may not succeed, then this could be a good method of funding for you.
+You should however be aware that only in a small minority of cases are legal costs recoverable from your opponent in tribunal proceedings.

 If you wish to pursue a claim and want to know more about costs of doing so, please do not hesitate to contact us on 0203 816 9302 or complete the online enquiry form and a member of the team will contact you to discuss.

-Everyone who owns a house will have taken out buildings insurance, and as part of this type of cover you may also have the benefit of a legal expenses insurance policy which can sometimes cover legal assistance in the Employment Tribunal.
+Everyone who owns a house will have taken out buildings insurance, and as part of this type of cover you may also have the benefit of a legal expenses insurance policy which can sometimes cover legal assistance in the Employment Tribunal or County Court.
 You can check this by looking at your policy terms, or contacting your insurer directly.